 Attendance will not be taken during lecture or lab, but you are expected to attend all sessions and meaningfully contribute to in-class exercises and homework assignments.

 This course will involve a lot of group work.
-Functional and diverse teams will be constructed based on the first-day class survey; these teams will not change throughout the semester (barring extraordinary circumstances).
-You will work in these teams during class and on the homework assignments.
+Functional and diverse teams will be constructed based on the first-day class survey; these teams will change throughout the semester (barring extraordinary circumstances).
+You will work in teams during class and on homework assignments.

 Homework will regularly be assigned throughout the semester.
 Some assignments will be done individually and some will be done in groups.
 For team based assignments, all team members are expected to contribute equally to the completion of each assignment.
 It is also imperative that each team member has read, run, and understood all code in the final submission.
 An intragroup peer evaluation will be conducted after each assignment.